Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Distribution-dependent generalization guarantees

-In the following corollary of Theorem~\ref{thm:main_pdim}, we show that if the profit functions of a class $\mclass$ decompose additively into a number of simpler functions, then we can easily bound $\erad\left(\mclass\right)$ using the Rademacher complexity of those simpler functions.
-We then demonstrate the power of this corollary by proving stronger guarantees for many well-studied mechanism classes when the bidders are additive and their valuations are drawn from item-independent distributions.
-This includes bidders with values drawn from product distributions as a special case, which have been extensively studied in the mechanism design literature (e.g., \citep{Cai17:Learning, Yao14:n, Cai16:Duality, Goldner16:Prior, Babaioff17:Menu, Hart12:Approximate}).
+We show that if the profit functions of a class $\mclass$ decompose additively into simpler functions, then we can bound $\erad\left(\mclass\right)$ using the Rademacher complexity of those simpler functions.
+We use this to prove tighter bounds for several mechanism classes under additive buyers with values drawn from item-independent distributions.
+This includes product distributions, a setting that has been studied extensively~\citep[e.g.,][]{Hart12:Approximate, Cai17:Learning, Yao14:n, Cai16:Duality, Babaioff17:Menu}.
+Formally, a mechanism class $\mclass$ \emph{decomposes additively} if for all $M \in \mclass$, there are $T$ functions $f_{1, M}, \dots, f_{T, M}$ such that $\profit_{M}\left(\cdot\right) = f_{1, M}\left(\cdot\right) + \cdots + f_{T, M}\left(\cdot\right)$.